influxdata/influxdb/README.md

 ## Quick Start

-To compile and run InfluxDB IOx from source, you'll need a Rust compiler and a `flatc` FlatBuffers compiler.
+To compile and run InfluxDB IOx from source, you'll need a Rust compiler and `clang`.

 ### Build a Docker Image